Days in Europa: Writing

 Track #3 on Side 1 is 'Dulce et Decorum Est (Pro Patria Mori)'.
 A rough translation is "It is a sweet and glorious thing (to die for one's country)".
 Dulce et Decorum Est is a poem by Wilfred Owen.

 Track #3 on Side 2 is Thanatos, the Greek word for "death" and the name of the ancient Greek god of death.
 It is used in Freudian psychology to refer to the death wish/destructive urge, as opposed to Eros, the reproductive urge.

 The album features lyrical references to both World War I and World War II.

-Release

-Days in Europa was released in 1979.

 Reception

 Days in Europa has received a generally mixed response from critics.
-Ira Robbins of Trouser Press wrote "In polishing and refining the band's sound even a little, [producer Bill Nelson] smoothed off the vital edge."
+Ira Robbins of Trouser Press wrote: "In polishing and refining the band's sound even a little, [producer Bill Nelson] smoothed off the vital edge."
+The Globe and Mail noted that "the record is new wave in tone, with some heavy metal tendencies."

-Album cover controversy

-The album was initially released with an Aryan album cover reminiscent of the 1936 Olympics, complete with Germanic Gothic-style lettering.
-The album was re-released the following year with a new cover.
-At the same time the opportunity was taken to change the album's track listing and re-mix some of the original songs, allegedly for the US market.
-Some of the original tracks resurfaced on later albums.

-The second release's cover includes the controversial first cover as a picture on the wall behind the woman in white's head.
-On the back of the cover the illustration is repeated, only with the withdrawn release's picture on the wall being replaced with that of the earlier Scared to Dance album.
-The track "Pros and Cons" is removed, and "Masquerade", also released as a single, is added.